ezsystems/ezplatform/doc/apache2/Readme.md

 Virtual host template
 ---------------------
-This folder contains `vhost.template` file which provides more features you can enable in your virtual host configuration.
+This folder contains `vhost.template` for Apache 2.4, and `vhost.2.2.template` for Apache 2.2, both which provides more features you can enable in your virtual host configuration.
 You may also use this file as a `.htaccess` config.
 However, you will need to adjust rewrite rules to remove `/` like in the example above.

 *Note: vhost.template uses `mod_setenvif`, adapt it as indicated inline if you can't install it.*

 Bash script *(Unix/Linux/OS X)* exists to be able to generate the configuration.
 To display help text, execute the following from the eZ installation root:
 ```bash
 ./bin/vhost.sh -h
 ```